 The River Friendly Farmer Award has been presented by the IASWCD and sponsored by the 92 local Soil and Water Conservation Districts and Indiana Farm Bureau, Inc. since 2000.
 This year’s group of award winners brings the total number of River Friendly Farmers in Indiana since the awards beginning to 1008.

-Free E-Waste Recycling at IU East Campus in the Whitewater Parking Lot 4th Saturday of the month 9AM to NOON
+Free E-Waste Recycling at IU East Campus in the Whitewater Parking Lot- Watch for 2020 details!

 The cost-share program will provide cost-share funds to landowners located within pre-determined priority watershed areas for a variety of practices, including, but not limited to, cover crops, riparian plantings, buffer strips, water and sediment control basins, forage and biomass plantings, and nutrient management plans.
 Practices used to fence livestock currently accessing streams will also be funded—these include fencing, watering facilities, pipeline to watering facilities, and heavy use area pads.
 A small amount of funding is also available for invasive species removal and control.
 Additional information can be found below: